nihilistkitten/barrier/README.md

 ![Threadcount vs Time, residual runtime](plots/bench-residuals.png)

 Because for some cases the measured loop overhead happened to be larger than the barrier runtime, some of these values are negative.

 As expected, the centralized barrier performs well for small threadcounts, when spinning is less punished.
 The MCS barrier performs the worst; the higher constants from the double tree structure dominate the asymptotic optimality.

+### Large threadcounts

-Finally, here is the runtime for `p > 16`:
+Here is the runtime for `p > 16` (notice that the y axis is in units of 1e7 ns; I'm not super happy with how seaborn displays that fact):

 ![Threadcount vs Time, high threadcounts](plots/bench-large.png)